ChiragAgg5k/cheat-sheets/Git CheatSheet.md

 created: 2022-11-16 13:26

+"_It is easy to shoot your foot off with git, but also easy to revert to a previous foot and merge it with your current leg._" **—Jack William Bell**

 This CheatSheet contains all the necessary git commands I use on a daily or semi daily basis.
-I know there are multiple cheat sheets present on the internet for git (_one of them present in pdfs folder_) but its always a good idea to make your own versions.
+I know there are multiple cheat sheets present on the internet for git (_one of them present in pdfs folder_) but it's always a good idea to make your own versions.
+Feel free to use this cheat sheet as a reference.

 ## Basic Commands